 Ductless air conditioners for Jacksonville, FL homes are a bit different than your standard central air conditioning system.
 They have two major components to them.
 The first component is a unit that gets mounted on the inside of your home on the wall.
 This is the component that is actually going to be working to deliver all of the cool air into your home.
 The second unit is on the outside of your house and is going to be sucking in the air to be cooled and such.

-Between the two components, inside and out, is going to be refrigerant lines.
+Between the two components, inside and out, are going to be refrigerant lines.
 These lines are going to get electricity and also are going to take away any of that humidity that is in your home.
 With the assistance of the thermostat control that these units come with, as long as a blower, they work to deliver cool air into your home and regulate the interior temperature with great precision and effectiveness.

 Cheaper Than Central Air Conditioning Systems

-In the majority of cases ductless air conditioning is going to be cheaper than a full-blown central air conditioning system.
+In the majority of cases, ductless air conditioning is going to be cheaper than a full-blown central air conditioning system.
 This is especially the case if you have a home that does not already have the ducts ready for the central air.
 If you fall into this category of Florida homeowner, reach out to an air conditioning professional in your area and see if ductless air conditioning is a good option for you.

-The end goal with ductless air conditioning is to cool our homes and make them that much more comfortable.
+The end goal of ductless air conditioning is to cool our homes and make them that much more comfortable.
 We can achieve this with a central air conditioning system or a ductless air conditioning system.
 The system you choose is going to depend on your home, your budget, and what your local professional thinks is right for you.
 Being aware that ductless air conditioning is an option, though, can at least help you stay away from those inefficient window air conditioning units.